 - It consistently cost less per click/like/install to target younger users.
 However, keep in mind that you also want to track your revenue rate per conversion; younger users may be excited or willing to engage with your ad or product, but how much will/can they buy or spend?

 - CPC cost less for link clicks than any other objective.
 This makes a great deal of sense; Facebook has been working hard to improve their optimization algorithms, and this is proof that it’s working.
 If your goal is to generate general traffic, optimizing for clicks is hands down the way to go.

-- The amount businesses spend on ads increases at the end of the year, just in time for holiday season (I know, such a surprise).
+- The amount businesses spend on ads increases at the end of the year, so although the “averages” shower lower costs alla round, you can see at the end of September that costs in the monthly breakdowns almost uniformly started to spike up.
+We expect this spike to continue.
 This not only causes a surge in costs, but also creates a problem of deliverability.
-This past November and December, the Facebook Ads community was flooded with complaints from small businesses unable to even spend their budget.
+November and December are/will be showing intense competition.
+Even the Facebook Ads community was flooded with complaints from small businesses unable to even spend their budget last year.